AnimMouse/animmouse-website/content/post/google-cloud-response-to-atrack-tracker.md

 > *redacted*\
 > Google Cloud Platform Support, Manila

-Well, it seems that running a torrent tracker will receive that so much traffic, haha.
+Well, it seems that running a torrent tracker will receive that so much traffic, hahahaha.

 Their reply on 	August 14, 2018, 10:29 AM

 > Hello Anim Mouse,
 >
 > Greetings!
 I haven't heard back from you in a while.